JJWallis/bookmark-landing-page/README.md

 ### Useful resources

--  [Intersection Observer API - Introduction](https://www.youtube.com/watch?v=T8EYosX4NOo&ab_channel=KevinPowell) - Kevin Powell's video on the basics of the API & best practices/techniques possible with it.
-Fading/translating content in on scroll is nice, but a more common usecase is styling applied to a sticky header when the viewport reaches a certain section of content.
+-  [Intersection Observer API - Introduction](https://www.youtube.com/watch?v=T8EYosX4NOo&ab_channel=KevinPowell) - Kevin's video on the basics of the API and best practices/techniques possible with it.
+Fading or translating content in on scroll is nice, but a more common usecase is styling (box-shadow) applied to a sticky header when the viewport reaches a certain section of content.

 -  [CSS Animation - Introduction](https://www.youtube.com/watch?v=YszONjKpgg4&ab_channel=WebDevSimplified) - My first introduction to CSS animation.

--  [CSS Performant Animations](https://www.youtube.com/watch?v=4PStxeSIL9I&ab_channel=WebDevSimplified) - Great to learn early on, used to make the mistake of transitioning everything on a class (instead of specifying) + transition not on pseudo class but base class/el itself.
+-  [CSS Performant Animations](https://www.youtube.com/watch?v=4PStxeSIL9I&ab_channel=WebDevSimplified) - Great to learn early on, used to make the mistake of transitioning everything on a class (instead of specifying) & transition not on pseudo class but base class/el itself (+ specific properties).

 ## Author